thierry3000/computer_physics/docs/README.md

 - [x] Try to compile and run the main function within the "hello_world.cpp"

 # optimization and debugging
 Yet an other option of the compiler is related to the level of optimization.
 Without any additional flags the optimization level is "-O0".
-To speed up your code you can increase this level up to "O3".
+To speed up your code you can increase this level up to "-O3".
 Applied to our recent example this would result in the command

 > g++ calc_random.cpp -Wall -lgsl -lgslcblas -o calc_random -O3

-- [x] If you have other code at hand, compare the runtime with and without the "-O3" flag.
+- [x] If you have other code at hand, compare the runtimes with and without the "-O3" flag.

 Optimization is one end of the ladder, but there is an other direction, too.
-Assume you are hunting for a runtime error and do not care so much about optimization, but you are more interessted in a correct execution.
-Then you should tell the compiler to add additional debbuging information with "-g" flag.
+Assume you are hunting for a runtime error and do not care so much about optimization, but you are more interested in a correct execution.
+Then you should tell the compiler to add additional debugging information with "-g" flag.

 For some reason assume we did something wrong in our hello world example (uncomment the line) and compile again with "-g" flag.
-Run the gnu debugger gdb with the name of you binary as argument:
+Run the gnu debugger gdb with the name of your binary as argument:

 > gdb your-binary-name